 As an example, with the unibody frame, which is what most cars have, there are no thanks to getting to the opposite side of the damaged area to be ready to force to straighten a bent section, so pulling is important.

 Towers accomplish this by performing from outside the damage zone and moving off from the world with increasing torque until the section straightens.
-Obviously, the more towers the body frame machine has, the more accurately it can restore the frame shape to normal.
+The more towers the body frame machine has, the more accurately it can restore the frame shape to normal.

 Frame machines hold your vehicle’s frame in a static position so that repairs can be made.
 They will typically have loading ramps so you can drive the vehicle up to the machine bed, where the vehicle is bolted.
 Chains are attached to pull the frame and the hydraulic system adjusts the tension.